Now You Can Explore the Most Beautiful Parts of Colombia by 4WD

 - We cross La Guajira with the blessing of the Wayuu people.
 This is their land and we’ll attempt to learn a little of their culture and history while visiting some of the local communities.

 - Guajira is famous for its massive coastal sand dunes.
 Drive to the top or test your stamina trudging up the crests for sensational views of the ocean and its otherworldly desert surroundings.

 - Experience epic 4×4 beach driving, fresh lobster dinners, tackle the Caribbean waves on a kite surf, and sleep in hammocks under a pristine star-studded sky.

 This adventure tour focuses on the rarely visited south-central and eastern parts of Colombia, where the Andes meet the Amazon rainforest.

 - From the handsome “White City” of Popayan and the mysterious ancient statues of San Agustin Archaeological Park, we’ll traverse magnificent mountain roads descending into the lowlands and the heart of the Colombian wilderness.

 - Go for rambling drive along jungle roads through the mist-shrouded cloud forests near Florencia.

-- From La Macarena, it’s near full-day’s trek on foot through the forest to reach Caño Cristales.
+- From La Macarena, we do a trek on foot around the river banks and through the forest surrounding Caño Cristales.
 Bursting with vibrant reds, pinks, yellows, oranges and greens caused by blooming aquatic flowers, the locals sometimes refer to this natural wonder of the world as the River of the Gods.

 - From the steamy jungles of La Macarena, we’ll experience an incredible transformation in the scenery as we enter the Tatacoa Desert, where we’ll spend a night glamping beneath the stars.